 The Star Wars Prequels

-Regardless of your take on Episodes 1-3, they do offer several fun nods to their predecessors, interesting correlations that likely zoom over the causal viewer's perception.
-So, here are the top six parallels between the middle film of each trilogy: Attack of the Clones (Episode 2) and The Empire Strikes Back (Episode 5)!
+Regardless of your take on Episodes 1-3, they offer several fun nods to their predecessors, interesting correlations that likely dash past the casual viewer's perception.
+To see what I mean, let's examine six stunning similarities between the middle films of each trilogy: Attack of the Clones (Episode 2) and The Empire Strikes Back (Episode 5)!

 6. Both Introduce a Fett

-In Episode 5: Boba Fett, the iconic Mandalorian bounty hunter debuts in Empire (unless you count a deleted scene from Episode 4).
+In Episode 5: Boba Fett, the iconic Mandalorian bounty hunter debuts in Empire (not counting a deleted scene from Episode 4).
 Darth Vader hires Fett to track down the Millenium Falcon, with the goal of using Han Solo and Leia Organa as bait for Luke Skywalker.
 Fett successfully pursues the ship, leading to its occupants' capture.

 In Episode 2: Years earlier, Boba's "father" Jango (Boba is actually his clone) works under the Sith Lord Count Dooku.
 Jango serves as the template for the Clone army of the Republic while aiding and protecting Dooku.
 He also duels Obi-Wan Kenobi and manages to gain the upper hand with a little assistance from Boba himself, still in his youth.